mattbolanos/mattbolanos/README.md

 ### Hi there!

-<p>👷 I primarily focus on building data pipelines, web applications, and basketball data visualizations</p>
+<p>👷 I primarily focus on building data pipelines, web applications, and data visualizations</p>

 <p>〽️ I'm currently pursuing a M.S. in Applied Data Science from the University of Michigan</p>